zsxkib/wavetrainer/README.md

 ## Usage example :eyes:

-The use of `wavetrain` is entirely through code due to it being a library.
+The use of `wavetrainer` is entirely through code due to it being a library.
 It attempts to hide most of its complexity from the user, so it only has a few functions of relevance in its outward API.

 ### Training